xitu/gold-miner/article/2020/javascript-engines-an-overview.md

 # JavaScript Engines: An Overview

-#### Understand the basics of a JavaScript Engine and get an introduction into Chrome’s V8 Engine

 ![Photo by [JOSHUA COLEMAN](https://unsplash.com/@joshstyle?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/t/technology?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/10944/1*VzPVDApZ_xVLY0qGZGMAoA.jpeg)

----

 ## Introduction

 A JavaScript engine is a computer program or an interpreter that executes JavaScript code.
 A JavaScript engine can be written in a wide variety of languages.
 For example, the V8 engine which powers Chrome browsers was written in C++, while the SpiderMonkey engine which powers Firefox browsers was written in C and C++.

 A JavaScript engine can be implemented as a standard interpreter, or just-in-time compiler that compiles JavaScript to bytecode in some form.
 The first JavaScript engines were almost only interpreters, but most modern engines employ just-in-time (JIT) compilation for upgraded performance.

----

 ## Popular JavaScript Engines